George Spangler Farm & Field Hospital

 Indoor & Outdoor site - May be impacted by weather.
 Bring water, sun protection, insect repellent.

-Access to the historic site is via timed shuttles from the Gettysburg National Military Park Museum & Visitor Center.
+Access to the historic site for Guided Tours and Living History Weekends is via timed shuttles from the Gettysburg National Military Park Museum & Visitor Center.

 Hours: